 Provide Clear Direction

 At this moment people need strong direction.
 Your people are asking themselves “So, what’s the plan?”
-Firstly, what’s the immediate plan for the next 6-9 months to deal with the Coronavirus and secondly, what’s the plan for our post-crisis future?
+Firstly, what’s the immediate plan for the next 6-9 months to deal with the Coronavirus.
+Then secondly, what’s the plan for our post-crisis future?
 The role of the leader is to provide a compass to navigate these unchartered times and create optimism and a vision for the future.